rileyle/UCGretina/README.md

     /BeamOut/Source

 > Simulate a stationary source using the in-beam simulation framework.
 The incoming beam particle decays into the outgoing beam particle.
+The decay of the incoming beam is handled by the  `G4RadioactiveDecay` process.
 A level scheme file must be used.
-The energy of the incoming beam must be set to zero, and the position of incoming beam must be set to the desired source position. _This is an independent approach to that described under **Source Simulations** below, in which gamma-rays are emitted as primary particles._
+The energy of the incoming beam must be set to zero, and the position of incoming beam must be set to the desired source position (see `./examples/sources/eu152/eu152.mac`,  `./examples/sources/co60`, and `./examples/sources/ho166`). _This is an independent approach to that described under **Source Simulations** below, in which gamma-rays are emitted as primary particles._

+    /process/inactivate Reaction

+> Turns off the Reaction process.
+This is required for simulations of stationary sources (with the /BeamOut/Source command) in which the `G4RadioactiveDecay` process manages gamma-ray emission.
+This can also be used for simulations of the beam passing through the target without reacting.

 ### Gamma-Ray Angular Distributions (see also ./examples/inbeam/angdist) ###